ERC-TibSchol/image-segmentation/README.md

 # Image Segmentation

-These codes allow you to cut an input image into two or four equal horizontal segments and save them as separate images.
+These codes allow one to cut an input image into two or four equal horizontal segments and save them as separate images.
 They utilise the [Python Imaging Library (PIL)](https://pillow.readthedocs.io/en/stable/) to perform the image segmentation.

 These scripts were created for the ERC project The Dawn of Tibetan Buddhist Scholasticism (11th-13th c.)
 (TibSchol).
 Cf. https://www.oeaw.ac.at/projects/tibschol for more information.